Food & Beverage Industry in Vietnam: Market Overview and Investment Opportunities (Updates 2025)

 Having a Presence with Online Delivery

 Vietnam’s government is spearheading a digital revolution, and the food & beverage sector is fully embracing the change.
-The year 2022 witnessed a substantial uptick in restaurants adopting digital solutions.
-It’s not just about managing sales anymore; many brands are now recognizing the pivotal role of technology across various aspects of their operations.
-This includes customer service, human resource management, purchase value tracking, and more.
-Crucially, managerial decisions are increasingly data-driven, relying on technology-generated reports and insights.
+The year 2024 witnessed a substantial uptick in restaurants adopting digital solutions, with technology now playing a pivotal role across various aspects of operations including customer service, human resource management, purchase value tracking, and data-driven decision making.

 Non-Presence and Only Online Delivery